SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Results, Analysis, and Discussion

 To further understand the strengths and weaknesses of our method, we perform a qualitative analysis, where we examine patterns in items and generated responses that affect difficulty prediction accuracy.

-\paragraph{Models Reflect Ability-Specific Features in Student Responses} Tables~\ref{tab:qual_ex_studentswarm} and~\ref{tab:qual_ex_studentswarm_2} show examples of generated responses for students with varying ability levels, for models trained with SFT and with SMART.
+\paragraph{Models Reflect Ability-Specific Features in Student Responses.} Tables~\ref{tab:qual_ex_sb} and~\ref{tab:qual_ex_sb_2} show examples of generated responses to Smarter Balanced items for students with varying ability levels.
+Compared to SFT, SMART more clearly reflects realistic patterns based on ability.
 Broadly speaking, students with low ability have short one-sentence responses, spelling mistakes, poor grammar, and incorrect punctuation.
 High-ability students, on the other hand, have longer responses with complex sentence structures and strong vocabulary, and make an effort to answer all aspects of the question to receive full credit.
 SMART also captures student response diversity, especially for medium-ability students, whose responses usually contain simple words, but differ in length, coherence, and score obtained by the trained scoring model.
 Our preference pair creation encourages this diversity since varied responses can be preferred as long as they are sufficiently likely under the IRT model.

+Table~\ref{tab:qual_ex_codeworkout} shows examples of real and generated responses to a CodeWorkout item.
+SMART's difficulty prediction is much more accurate than SFT's on this item, primarily due to the diversity of generated responses; the SFT responses are semantically similar and receive similar scores across ability levels, while for SMART, low ability students score poorly while medium and high ability students score highly.
+Additionally, SMART more faithfully reflects semantic patterns in the student code, such as medium ability responses being longer and high ability responses being more concise and using more clear coding constructs.